-Subsequent to year end, the Company negotiated the early termination of the Option Agreement originally announced on 7 May 2018 with Surge (Note 17).
-The Company will retain 100% interest in the property by the early cancellation of the Option Agreement and all rights in regards to the property will revert back to the Company upon the Company issuing to Surge 2,500,000 common shares (issued subsequent to year end).
+On 24 February 2020, the Company negotiated the early termination of the Option Agreement originally announced on 7 May 2018 with Surge.
+The Company will retain 100% interest in the property by the early cancellation of the Option Agreement and all rights in regards to the property will revert back to the Company upon the Company issuing to Surge 2,500,000 common shares (issued).